 Base Salary/Consulting Fees.
 The primary component of compensation for our named executive officers is base salary (or consulting fees for our named executive officers who are employed pursuant to consultancy agreements).
 Base salary levels for our named executive officers have historically been determined based upon an evaluation of a number of factors, including the individual officer's level of responsibility, length and depth of experience and our assessment of the officer's future potential with our company, performance and, to the extent available, general compensation levels of similarly situated executives and general compensation trends.
 Although our employment and consultancy agreements with our named executive officers set forth a fixed base salary, salaries have been reviewed periodically and changed, when deemed appropriate, by oral or written amendment to the applicable officer's agreement.
-For 2011, we generally increased the base salaries of our executive officers.
+For 2011, we generally increased the base salaries of our executive officers, in part as a reflection of us becoming a publicly traded company in the U.S. and the accompanying increased responsibilities for our executive officers.
 Prior to April 1, 2011, Ms. Paz was compensated on an hourly basis, based on a fixed hourly consulting fee.
 In 2012, the compensation committee determined not to make any changes to the base salaries of our named executive officers.

 In the future, the compensation committee intends to review each named executive officer's base salary/consulting fee on an annual basis.
-In addition to the factors described above, in setting base salary, the compensation committee intends to consider the recommendations of our compensation consultant and more formal data regarding the compensation levels of similarly situated executives.
+In addition to the factors described above, in setting base salary, the compensation committee intends to consider the recommendations of our compensation consultants and more formal data regarding the compensation levels of similarly situated executives.